microsoft/iot-curriculum/README.md

 * [Overview of Azure RTOS](https://azure.microsoft.com/services/rtos/?WT.mc_id=iotcurriculum-github-jabenn)
 * [Azure RTOS on GitHub](https://github.com/azure-rtos)
 * [Introduction to Azure RTOS video on Channel9](https://channel9.msdn.com/Shows/Internet-of-Things-Show/Introduction-to-Azure-RTOS?WT.mc_id=iotcurriculum-github-jabenn)

+## Programming languages, platforms and tools

+There are many different programming languages, platforms and tools you can use for IoT.
+Here are some language resources:

+### Python

+Python is a popular language for developing IoT solutions on devices such as the Raspberry Pi.
+It's also popular for data science, and building machine learning models to analyze the data coming from IoT devices.

+* [Azure Python IoT SDK](https://github.com/Azure/azure-iot-sdk-python) - This repository contains code for the Azure IoT SDKs for Python.
+This enables python developers to easily create IoT device solutions that seamlessly connect to the Azure IoTHub ecosystem.
+* [Python for beginners video series on Channel9](https://channel9.msdn.com/Series/Intro-to-Python-Development?WT.mc_id=iotcurriculum-github-jabenn) - Over the course of a set of videos we're going to show you the ropes of Python development
+* [Take your first steps with Python learning path on Microsoft Learn](https://docs.microsoft.com/learn/paths/python-first-steps/?WT.mc_id=iotcurriculum-github-jabenn) - Interested in learning a programming language but aren't sure where to start?
+Start here!
+Learn the basic syntax and thought processes required to build simple applications using Python.
+* [CircuitPython Azure IoT SDK](https://github.com/adafruit/Adafruit_CircuitPython_AzureIoT) - An Azure IoT SDK for use with [Adafruit CircuitPython](https://circuitpython.readthedocs.io/), a variant of Python for embedded devices.

+### .NET

+.NET is a free, cross-platform, open source developer platform for building applications, and supports programming languages such as C# and F#.

+* [Azure IoT C# SDK](https://github.com/Azure/azure-iot-sdk-csharp) - A C# SDK for connecting to Azure IoT Services
+* [.NET home page](https://dotnet.microsoft.com?WT.mc_id=iotcurriculum-github-jabenn) - the home of .NET
+* [.NET 101 video series](https://dotnet.microsoft.com/learn/videos?WT.mc_id=iotcurriculum-github-jabenn) - a 101 level video series to learn .NET
+* [.NET for IoT devices](https://github.com/dotnet/iot) - This repo includes .NET Core implementations for various IoT boards, chips, displays and PCBs.

+### C/C++

+* [Azure IoT C SDK](https://github.com/Azure/azure-iot-sdk-c) - A C SDK for connecting to Azure IoT Services

+### JavaScript/Node.js

+* [Azure IoT Node SDK](https://github.com/Azure/azure-iot-sdk-node) - The Azure IoT Node.js SDK enables developers to create IoT solutions written in Node.js for the Azure IoT platform.

+### Arduino

+* [Azure IoT Hub library for Arduino](https://github.com/Azure/azure-iot-arduino) - This library is a port of the Microsoft Azure IoT device SDK for C to Arduino.
+It allows you to use several Arduino compatible boards with Azure IoT Hub

+### Visual Studio Code

+Visual Studio Code (VS Code) is a free, open source, cross-platform developer text editor that can be extended by a huge range of extensions to support different programing languages and capabilities.

+* [Visual Studio Code](http://code.visualstudio.com?WT.mc_id=iotcurriculum-github-jabenn) - the home of VS Code
+* [Platform.io](https://platformio.org/platformio-ide) - an extension for VS Code that provides tools for embedded C/C++ development, with no additional dependencies
+* [Remote developer pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack&WT.mc_id=iotcurriculum-github-jabenn) - an extension to support remote development, such as connecting to a Raspberry Pi and developing on that Pi from your PC or Mac
+* [PyLance - Python language extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance&WT.mc_id=iotcurriculum-github-jabenn) - an extension providing Python language support to VS Code
+* [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools&WT.mc_id=iotcurriculum-github-jabenn) - full intellisense and debugging support for C and C++ development

 ## Azure subscriptions